-Let me say it for the record here: I love all the movies.
-I like the Original Trilogy and the Prequels.
+I love all the movies, both the Original and Prequel trilogies.
+Lucas is a great storyteller, the way he interprets the story on screen is quite amazing.
 The purists hate George Lucas because they didn’t get what they want and they spent too much time hating on one single character and a species.

-I will go out of the way to say that I when it came to the Prequels, I believe Lucas should have let someone be the director, because it seemed to work better with the Empire Strikes Back and Return of the Jedi.
+When it came to the Prequels, I believe Lucas should have let someone else be the director, because it seemed to work better with the Empire Strikes Back and Return of the Jedi.
 Episode 1 should have been that calling card that the director’s job was best left to somebody else while still following the exact story he wrote.
-Let all the scenes remain as they are, but put more creativity and effort into it.
-The Phantom Menace and Attack of the Clones were okay, but they only highlights for me were definitely the graphics and the action scenes, especially when the climax lead to the lightsabers duels which in my opinion definitely the best part of the movies.
+The creativity and most of the timing was not as effective with that storyline and I do believe it was because of the direction taken at the time.
+The Phantom Menace and Attack of the Clones were okay, but they only highlights for me were definitely the graphics and the action scenes, especially when the climax lead to the lightsaber duels which in my opinion definitely the best part of the movies.
 Revenge of the Sith is actually one of my favorite next to Empire Strikes Back because it was kind of Shakespearean Romantic in a way.
 The idea of evil triumphing in the end, but the power of good endures on really captivated me.
-Plus the tragedy of Anakin Skywalker was very interesting, even more when I started watching the Clone Wars TV shows, giving us a unique example of a tragic hero.
+Plus the tragedy of Anakin Skywalker was very interesting, even more so when I started watching the Clone Wars TV shows, giving us a unique example of a tragic hero.
 The Duel on Mustafar is a true testament to why this series is the best combining science fiction, fantasy, storytelling to generational audience.
 The newer movies also are cinematically beautiful; I mean the planets featured in the movies are spectacular, and before James Cameron’s Avatar or even the Star Trek reboot, Star Wars really upped the scale of sci-fi for the modern age.
 I can’t wait to see what JJ Abrams has in store in the upcoming movies, because I bet it will be fantastic.
-After all, look at what he’s done for Star Trek and he’s not even a fan!* I can’t wait for the upcoming movies and I hope they live up to the hype everyone is expecting them to be.
-Come on guys; remember that George Michael song.
+After all, look at what he’s done for Star Trek and he was not even a fan!* I can’t wait for the upcoming movies and I hope they live up to the hype everyone is expecting them to be.
+Remember that George Michael song.
 You “Gotta have Faith”.

 There is also a crazy idea I thought of in my head, but maybe just maybe they could recreate episodes 1-6 with different actors (or use the graphics from Blur Studios).
 They don’t have to change any scenes.
 Once they feature it in the movies and sell it as Blu-Rays and DVDs, like the Lord of the Rings and the Hobbit movies, make them extended.
 Then create TV shows featuring adventures between the movies to make them canon!!!

 Finally, I’ll talk about the Expanded Universe itself.
-The universe that encompass all the elements of the Star Wars films featuring books, comics, video games, television, and other media.
-Nowadays some parts of this fictional universe are coming to live within the television, which so far counts as canon.
-I hope Lucasfilm still accounts to that idea.
+The universe that encompasses all the elements of the Star Wars films featuring books, comics, video games, television, and other media.
+Nowadays some parts of the fictional universe are coming to live within the television, which so far counts as canon.
 There are already some parts of the Expanded Universe that have been presented, like Quinlan Vos, Nightsisters, and even Republic Commandos.
-But I hope that Star Wars: Rebels and other future Star Wars projects borrow some elements as well, like Mara Jade (crossing fingers!!!), Red Squadron, and the Heir to the Empire series (or basically, anything Timothy Zahn as written in Star Wars, c’mon Scoundrels!!!).
+I hope that Star Wars: Rebels and other future Star Wars projects borrow some elements as well, like Mara Jade (crossing fingers!!!), Red Squadron, Scoundrels, and the Heir to the Empire series (or basically, anything Timothy Zahn as written in Star Wars).

 These are my opinions and hopes on what could be a great future for the Star Wars franchise.
 As always, it feels nice to express my opinion about these sudden changes.
-Hope you enjoyed this blog, and here to the future.
+Hope you enjoyed this blog and let’s look forward to a positive future.
 May the Force be with you guys.

 A new year begins, and so do my everyday adventures!!!
 Huh, it sounded better in my head for some reason.
 Anyways, just celebrated my birthday this week and trying to get through a Saturday, because it was during the weekend after B-Day that my dear grandma left the family and went to heaven.
 But somehow, there was a good thing to that, cause she left a special present for me during one of these occasions.
 Something to remember her by and a special note that came with it.
 I gotta tell ya, it felt really uplifting to know that she is always there in spirit.
 So far still looking for employment and taking a lot of classes to gain enrollment to college.
 Man sometimes I wish it was easier.
 I’ve been really obsessed with speaking my opinion against nerds and geeks.
 There are times I wonder why they act this way and do I even have to be a geek and a nerd.
 What I mean is that they keep having issues about the new Star Wars trilogy and the prequels, then they hammer on about the Simspons and Spongebob being past their prime, and that they don’t like change.
 Not that I’m convicting everybody, but I think that they are wrong, mostly all the time.
 Gamers like TotalBiscut think they are so competent in knowing what makes video games perfect, nerds like Andre(aka.
 Black Nerd Comedy) think that no one will accept changes to cult classics, and geeks like Whovians act like religious purist bent on cleansing newcoming fans of Doctor Who or people who make a certain mistake about the series.
 To even get more personal, I wonder why some people of different races spend time on the bad qualities of diversity (like racism, stereotypes, and constant reminders of the past).
 It’s amazing that it’s the small amount of problematic people that actually make the most noise just to make things harder for average Joes like us.
 But now that I’m older now, I realize that people are entitled to their own prerogative, whether they are doing it for the benefit of mankind, or just to act like a complete idiot.
 More importantly give them the best revenge of all, prove them wrong.
 So hopefully, I’ll get a job at either IGN or here at Comic Vine or Newsarama or even New York Times (I’m dreaming so bear with me) sooner or later, and let my voice be heard.
 I actually hope I get a job in animation, because I have an amazing idea for an animated series.
 I wonder if I made sense during this whole blog?
 Perhaps I should create a podcast instead or create a YouTube channel?
 You never know, I could.
 Well, that’s all I have to say for now so until then; The Legend Continues…